rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 [giving feedback][wor-forum] on the Steam demo.

 Way of Rhea was selected to be part of the Cerebral Puzzle Showcase!
-The event is over, you can still find the [list of games and some of the demos here][cps].
+The event is over, you can still find the
+[list of games and some of the demos here][wor-cps].

 Recent updates: